balanced/balanced-docs/api/rev1/api/cards.rst

 Cards
 =====

-A ``Card`` represents a credit card.
-Credit card information is securely vaulted during tokenization and is referenced by a ``href``.
-A credit card may be tokenized multiple times, each represented by a unique href, but each href may only be associated to a ``Customer`` once.
+A ``Card`` is a funding instrument resource that represents a credit card.
+Credit card information is securely vaulted is referenced by a ``href``.
+A ``Card`` may be created multiple times, each ``Card`` represented by a unique href.
+Each href may only be associated one time and to only one ``Customer``.
 Once associated, a ``Card`` may not be disassociated from the ``Customer``, it may only be unstored.

+|

+.. container:: header3

+  Available Query Filters

+.. cssclass:: dl-horizontal dl-params filters

+  .. dcode:: query Cards

-Tokenize a Card (Direct)
+Create a Card (Direct)
 ------------------------

 Creates a new card.